A typical school day at St George the Martyr has been set out.

-Dinner money currently costs £2.34 per day and can be paid by Cash, Cheque or online using our Parent Pay system.
+Dinner money currently costs £2.34 per day and can be paid using our Parent Pay system.
 Cheques are to be made payable to St George the Martyr School.
 If you have misplaced your log in details for your Parent Pay account please speak to the school office who will be happy to reprint your details for you.
 Please follow the link on our homepage to the Parent Pay website.

 If you are receiving either of the following you are entitled to apply for free school meals for your child:

 Please collect a form from the school office and provide proof of the allowance.
 Your application will be treated confidentially.